-Now the addon is installed, you can access your Google Optimize settings and add the snippet code.
-We’ll show that later in the next steps.
+Now that the addon is installed and activated, you can access your Google Optimize settings and add the snippet code.
+We’ll show you how later on in this tutorial.

 Step 2: Create a New Google Optimize Account

-Next, you need to create a new Google Optimize account.
+Next, you’ll need to create a new Google Optimize account.
 Go to optimize.google.com and click Get Started.